General Considerations

 Group: 6

-Activity: Mainly contact.
+Activity: Works best on young, rapidly growing weeds.
+Mainly contact.
 No translocation within the plant.
 No residual activity.
+High water volumes recommended.

-Application: Apply post emergence when weeds are small (less than 5 cm) and actively growing.
-Use a surfactant.
+Application: Apply post emergence when weeds are small and actively growing.
+Use the recommended surfactant.
 Direct the spray away from crop foliage.
 Rainfast in 6 to 8 hours.

 Trade Name(s): BioLink® Herbicide EC